-As a legal cannabis dispensary in a Metrc-compliant state, reporting your sales and physical inventory with 100% accuracy is the key to keeping your license.
+As a legal cannabis dispensary in a Metrc state, reporting your sales and physical inventory with 100% accuracy is the key to keeping your license.

-In this post, you’ll learn how to run a Metrc Discrepancy Report in Flowhub and how to troubleshoot six common inconsistencies within your data.
+In this post, you’ll learn how to run a Metrc Discrepancy Report in Flowhub and how to troubleshoot 6 common data inconsistencies.

 What is the Metrc Discrepancy Report?

 The Metrc Discrepancy Report is unique to Flowhub and takes much of the manual work out of auditing what is reported in your Metrc account.